Higher Derivative Supergravities in Diverse Dimensions: D=4

 \subsection{\texorpdfstring{$N=1, 4D$}{N=1, 4D} supersymmetric extension of Starobinsky type \texorpdfstring{$R+R^2$}{R+R2} models}

-The $R+ R^2$ extension of general relativity, known as the Starobinsky model \cite{Starobinsky:1980te}, is one of the most studied and successful inflationary models.
-At the bosonic level, the Starobinsky model in $4D$ is given by \be e^{-1} \cL = R + \frac{1}{6M^2} R^2 \,. \ee Its supersymmetric completion in the off-shell Type I multiplet formulation is given by the combination of $\cL_1$ and $\cL_{R^2}$ action from \eqref{StarobinskyLR2} \cite{LeDu:1997us}.
+The $R^2$ extension of general relativity, known as the Starobinsky model \cite{Starobinsky:1980te}, is one of the most studied and successful inflationary models.
+At the bosonic level, the Starobinsky model is given by \be e^{-1} \cL = R + \frac{1}{6M^2} R^2 \,. \ee Its supersymmetric completion in the off-shell Type I multiplet formulation is given by the combination of $\cL_1$ and $\cL_{R^2}$ action from \eqref{StarobinskyLR2} \cite{LeDu:1997us}.
 In the new minimal setting, the off-shell Starobinsky model is given by the combination of \eqref{NewMiminalN1D4} and $\cL_3$ from \eqref{L3Starobinsky}.
+Note that in both the Type-I and new minimal settings, auxiliary fields can be consistently set to zero, leading to an identical on-shell result.

 The $R + R^2$ Starobinsky model can also be expressed as a scalar-tensor theory, which is its most convenient form in cosmological applications, by considering the following Lagrangian \cite{DeFelice:2010aj}